What is a Minimum Viable Product

-What is a minimum viable product?
+What is a minimum viable product in 2019?
 A brief overview.

 Back in 2011, Eric Ries released his bestselling book The Lean Startup about his experience building startups.
 This book not only impacted the whole startup industry, but also introduced concepts including the MVP, A/B testing, Agile principles, and continuous software deployment.

 An MVP product is a product with only a basic set of features, released in order to test a new business idea and gauge people’s reactions.
 The idea of an MVP is to get your audience’s feedback first – before releasing a full-fledged product.
 MVPs can help you avoid failures and large capital losses.

 Even though the concept of a minimum viable product might seem simple, some companies still misunderstand the idea of an MVP.
 Instead of making an initial version of their product with simplified functionality, companies either make an initial product that’s too complicated or cut out product’s key functions.
 An MVP should deliver the very essence of a product in its most basic form.

 Today, due to the wide variety of products and services on the market, minimum viable products can differ quite a lot.
 Let’s speak in detail about the most prominent types of MVPs.